Anna Ephgrave explains story scribing, an effective way to engage nursery and Reception-age children in the writing process…

 Sit beside the child (if you are right-handed, put the child on your left).

-The stories are kept in the children’s folders and become a record of their language development, their story-writing development, their imagination, sometimes their understanding of the world (depending on the content of the story), their pencil control (if there is a picture or if they have added their name) and, in Reception, a record of their phonics and writing development.
+Keep the stories in children’s folders.
+They are a record of their language development, story-writing development, imagination, their understanding of the world (depending on the content of the story), pencil control (if there is a picture or if they have added their name) and, in Reception, a record of their phonics and writing development.

 The following stories, and many others, appear in one nursery child’s folder (all the writing in these stories was done by an adult):